leomorelli/scGET/readme.md

 ```

-# 3. Set up
+# 3. Slurm set up
-Finally, there are three small tricks left to perform, before you can finally use `scGET`.

-### a.
-Cluster set up
+Although `scGET` can be used locally, it is optimized to work on a cluster, managed by `Slurm` workload manager.

  - Inside ``${HOME}/.config``, you should create a series of nested direcories such that you obtain the following path `${HOME}/.config/snakemake/slurm`.
 Inside the **slurm folder**, you can now generate  a **config.yaml** file:
 ```
 mkdir -p ${HOME}/.config/snakemake/slurm